Score-based Diffusion Models With Self-supervised Learning For Accelerated 3D Multi-contrast Cardiac Magnetic Resonance Imaging: Material and Methods

 where $\eta_i$ serves as the step size.
 The specific values of $\eta_i$ used in this study adhere to those outlined in\cite{song2020improved}, and the complete sampling procedure is shown in Algorithm 1.

-\subsection{Implementation details}
+\subsection{Implementation Details}

 Figure 1 illustrates the SSJDM framework.
 This framework comprises three main components: (a) the BCNN network, (b) the score matching network, and (c) the joint $\text T_1$ and $\text T_{1\rho}$ mapping sequence and the parametric maps estimation procedure.
+Since the MRI data is complex, both real and imaginary components of the multi-contrast data are fed into the BCNN and the score matching networks.
 In this section, we focus on the implementation specifics of the BCNN and the score matching network\cite{goodfellow2016deep}.

 The BCNN network comprises 10 blocks.
 Each block (as shown in Figure \ref{fig2}) consists of both an upper and a lower module.
 The upper module exploits redundancy in the image domain, while the lower module ensures inherent self-consistency in the $k$-space.
-Each upper and lower module comprises four sequential convolution layers, each followed by a ReLU activation layer, and a Bayesian convolution layer.
-Notably, $\boldsymbol{f_{\theta}}$ and the distribution of $\boldsymbol \theta$ together form the BCNN with an output channel count of $N_c \times N_{\textit{mc}} \times 2$.
+Each upper and lower module consists of four convolutional layers and a Bayesian convolutional layer, with each convolutional layer followed by a ReLU activation function.
+The final layer in both the upper and lower modules outputs the real and imaginary components of the multi-contrast data.
+To prevent gradient vanishing, we implemented a residual architecture in each module, using the paradigm of $(0.99-\alpha)\cdot \mathcal{I}+\alpha \cdot \text {CNN}(\cdot)$,$(0\geq \alpha \geq 0.99)$ \cite{cui2023equilibrated}, where $\text {CNN}(\cdot)$ represents the cascaded convolutional neural network part in each module.
+Notably, $\boldsymbol{f_{\theta}}$ and the distribution of $\boldsymbol \theta$ together form the BCNN.

-We used NCSNv2 framework in \cite{song2020improved} as the the score matching network.
+We used NCSNv2 framework in \cite{song2020improved} as the score matching network.
 The network input and output have $N_{\textit{mc}} \times 2$ channels.
-To establish the joint distribution, the MC images were reshaped so that the input data size of network is $N_b\times (N_{\textit{mc}} \times 2)\times N_z \times N_y $, where $N_b$ denotes the batch size, $N_z$ and $N_y$ denote the number of in the partition and phase encoding lines, respectively.
+To establish the joint distribution, the MC images were reshaped so that the input data size of network is $N_b\times (N_{\textit{mc}} \times 2)\times N_y \times N_z $, where $N_b$ denotes the batch size, $N_z$ and $N_y$ denote the number of the partition and phase encoding lines, respectively.